1. Data protection under the EU General Data Protection Regulation (EU GDPR)

 9. Updates to this notice

-This notice was last updated on 7 February 2018.
+This notice was last updated in May 2018.
 It may be subject to amendments.
 Any future changes or additions to the processing of personal data as described in this notice affecting you will be communicated to you through an appropriate channel, depending on how we normally communicate with you.